MFTabriz/slabcc/docs/manual.rst

 Test set
 --------

-You can download a complete test set including input files, input parameters and expected output `here <https://doi.org/10.5281/zenodo.1323558>`__!
-Bitwise reproducibility of the results is not guaranteed across the different versions or build configuration.
+You can download a complete test set including input files, input parameters, and expected output `here <https://doi.org/10.5281/zenodo.1323558>`__!
+Bitwise reproducibility of the results is not guaranteed across the different versions or build configurations.

 ============
 Installation